Poznań: Culture and heritage

 Poznań possesses many historic buildings and heritage sites, mostly concentrated around the Old Town and other parts of the city centre.
 Many of these lie on the tourist Royal-Imperial Route – a walk leading through the most important parts of the city showing its history, culture and identity.
 Parts of the city centre are listed as one of Poland's official national historic monuments, as designated 28 November 2008, along with other portions of the city's historic core.
 Its listing is maintained by the National Heritage Board of Poland.

 Apart from traditional theatres with a long history such as Teatr Wielki, Teatr Polski, Teatr Nowy, and others like Teatr Animacji, Teatr Muzyczny and Polish Dance Theatre, Poznań is also home to a growing number of different kind of alternative theatre groups.
 It is believed that even up to 30 more or less known groups may work in the city, and thus, the city has recently become a new Polish off-theatre performance centre.

 Classical music events include the Henryk Wieniawski Violin Competition which is held every 5 years, and classical music concerts by the Poznań Philharmonic orchestra held each month in the Hall of the Adam Mickiewicz University, considered to be one of the best in terms of acoustics in Poland.
 Especially popular are concerts by the Poznań Nightingales.

+Poznań developed as one of the country's main centres of hip-hop and rap music in the 90s..
+Most rappers have been strongly linked to the Lech supporter scene and the club prominently features in their music.
+Arguably the most famous, Peja, was an ardent supporter since he was 15 years old, and was active in the hooligan scene in the 90s.
+Evtis, Ascetoholix, Bzyk and DJ Decks are all prominent supporters.
+The fans have produced recorded and released two rap CD's called Definicja Kibol and Definicja Kibol 2 as compilation of various artists.

+Other rappers include duo Pięć Dwa, Słoń, Paluch, and Nagły Atak Spawacza.

+Other contemporary notable local musicians include Adam Nowak, the co-founder and leader of the band Raz, Dwa, Trzy; pop singer Sylwia Grzeszczak; rock band Pidżama Porno; and DJ duo Kalwi & Remi.

 Every year on 11 November, city residents celebrate the Day of St. Martin.
 A procession of horses, with Saint Martin at its head, parades along Saint Martin Street (ulica Święty Marcin), in front of the Imperial Castle.
 The renowned St. Martin's Croissant, a regional product of Poznań, are widely sold during the festivities.